bmcgauley/AI_PROJECT_MANAGEMENT/TASK.md

    - [ ] Create user guide for system operation
    - [ ] Document dependency management
    - [ ] Create tests for Pydantic and LangGraph implementation
+   - [ ] Add cross-platform installation guide

 ## Notes
 - Transitioning back to LangChain for better reliability and maintainability
 - Using modern LangChain patterns with the new SimpleAgent implementation
 - Modern architecture now uses Pydantic and LangGraph for better structure and reliability
+- System now works in both Windows and container environments with platform-specific approaches
 - Need to maintain MCP functionality during transition
 - Consider adding monitoring and metrics collection
 - Document all changes in project-log directory

 ## Progress Tracking
-Last Updated: May 5, 2025
+Last Updated: May 6, 2025
-- Migration Progress: 75%
+- Migration Progress: 80% (↑5%)
-- Overall Project Progress: 85%
+- Overall Project Progress: 87% (↑2%)
 - Current Phase: LangChain Re-implementation with Pydantic and LangGraph
 - Jira Integration Status: Complete with full unit test coverage
 - Pydantic/LangGraph Migration Status: Initial implementation complete with WebSocket integration fixed
+- Cross-Platform Compatibility: Complete for both Windows and container environments